-Survival rates for wild horses on western USA public lands are high (Ransom et al. 2016).
-None of the significant natural predators from native ranges of the wild equids in Europe, Asia, and Africa - wolves, brown bears, and African lions - exist on the wild horse ranges in the western United States.
+Survival rates for wild horses on western public lands are high (Ransom et al. 2016).
+None of the significant natural predators from native ranges of the wild equids in Europe, Asia, and Africa - brown bears, and African lions - exist on the wild horse ranges in the western United States.
 Mountain lions are known to predate on horses, primarily foals, in a few herds (Andreasen et al. 2021), but predation contributes to biologically meaningful population limitation in only a handful of herds.
 In some cases, adult annual survival rates exceed 95%.
+To the extent that any mountain lions in the RMC might predate on some wild horses, they have evidently not prevented the wild horse herd from consistently growing in size (see Table 7).
+Wolves are not known to be present in the area of the RMC.